 Be sure to consult your doctors for any additional medical precautions regarding your personal travel abroad.
 If you plan to carry prescription medicines abroad, you must bring your medications with official documentation.
 Each medicine should be in its appropriately labeled container and should be accompanied by the physician’s prescription and generic name.
 Do NOT mix medications or remove them from their labeled containers.
 If you have a chronic condition or medical allergy, you should consider ordering a medic alert bracelet from your pharmacist.

-Upon acceptance into a Study Abroad program, all study abroad students are required to carry international medical insurance that is valid outside of the U.S. Appropriate coverage is provided though UA-Little Rock Study Abroad’s partnerships with iNext Insurance and affiliated partners.
+Upon acceptance into a Study Abroad program, all study abroad students are required to carry international medical insurance that is valid outside of the U.S. Appropriate coverage is provided though the UA Little Rock Study Abroad Office, or by your chosen study abroad program.
 It is important that you understand your insurance coverage before you travel so that you can fully benefit from the policy.

 US Department of State Travel Warning

-Study Abroad does not generally support student travel, research or study in countries that are under a Travel Warning issued by the US Department of State.
-For a list of current Travel Warnings, please visit travel.state.gov
+Study Abroad does not support student travel, research or study in countries that are under a level 3/4 Travel Advisory issued by the US Department of State.
+For a list of current Travel Advisory, please visit travel.state.gov